gabek/gabekangas.com/content/about.md

 ---
-title: "About Me"
+title: 'About Gabe'
-description: "All About Me"
+description: 'All About Gabe'
-date: "2015-08-18"
-type: "about"
+type: 'about'
-layout: "single"
+layout: 'single'
 categories:
-    - "bio"
+  - 'bio'
-    - "about"
+  - 'about'
-    - "meta"
+  - 'meta'
 tags:
-    - "bio"
+  - 'bio'
-blurb: "Just a city boy, born and raised in South Detroit"
+blurb: 'Building products you should probably use and listening to music you should probably hear.'
-recentposts: 5
+recentposts: 0
-recentprojects: 5
+recentprojects: 0
-photo: "/images/avatar.png"
+photo: '/images/avatar.png'
-cardheaderimage: "/images/default.jpg" #optional: default solid color if unset
+cardheaderimage: '/images/default.jpg' #optional: default solid color if unset
-cardbackground: "#263238" #optional: card background color; only shows when no image specified
+cardbackground: '#263238' #optional: card background color; only shows when no image specified
 ---

-90's slow-carb Schlitz Shoreditch mixtape typewriter, wayfarers Austin keffiyeh Helvetica artisan flexitarian.
-Health goth vinyl scenester pickled kitsch.
-Organic slow-carb stumptown freegan, PBR ugh chia Intelligentsia pork belly locavore retro kale chips.
-Tofu put a bird on it squid tattooed beard master cleanse, mumblecore keytar mustache blog direct trade PBR&B quinoa.

-#### Education

-- 2015 - Master of Arts in Wine Tasting, University of British Columbia

-- 2013 - Bachelor of Arts , University of British Columbia

-#### Publications
+#### Previous roles

-- Painting with condiments (2015)

-#### Places I've worked

-I don't work :(
+- Unix systems administrator
+- Videogame developer
+- Mobile software engineer
+- Web app developer

+An old side-project of mine was once featured in PC World.
+I thought that was pretty cool.
+I can't imagine I'll be in a print magazine again.

+If you can write software for it, I'm probably interested in giving it a shot.